 Dependence and addiction are very much a potential outcome of abuse of study drugs.

-When someone tries to stop taking a drug and experiences uncomfortable symptoms and side effects, and/or who needs to continue increasing dosages to get the same effect, that person is said to be dependent on the drug.
+When someone tries to stop taking a drug and experiences uncomfortable symptoms and side effects or needs to continue increasing dosages to get the same effect, that person is physically dependent on the drug.
 In some cases, these people might also be addicted, which is a psychological condition, as well as physical.

-More students are reporting dependence and addiction every year — they want to get off the drugs, but they can’t get off them on their own.
-Although the abuse in most cases begins innocently — just wanting a little boost while studying for exams — some people are particularly sensitive to their euphoric effects, which can lead to repeated use and abuse and a serious dependence.
+Students are regularly reporting dependence and addiction — they want to get off the drugs, but they can’t get off them on their own.
+Although the abuse in most cases begins innocently — just wanting a little boost while studying for exams — some people are particularly sensitive to their euphoric effects, which can lead to repeated use and abuse and a serious dependence and addiction.

 The side effects of withdrawal from study drugs can be serious.
-Withdrawal symptoms associated with study drugs can include:
+They can include: